Cancel anytime

 Overview

-The Global X Cybersecurity ETF (BUG) seeks to invest in companies that potentially stand to benefit from the increased adoption of cybersecurity technology, such as those involved in the development and management of security protocols preventing intrusions and attacks to systems, networks, and data.
+The Global X Cybersecurity ETF (BUG) seeks to invest in companies that stand to potentially benefit from the increased adoption of cybersecurity technology, such as those whose principal business is in the development and management of security protocols preventing intrusion and attacks to systems, networks, applications, computers, and mobile devices.

 Reputation and Reliability

-Global X ETFs is a well-known ETF provider with a solid reputation for offering thematic and innovative investment solutions.
+Global X is a well-established ETF provider known for its thematic and income-oriented ETFs.

 Management Expertise

-Global X ETFs has a dedicated team of investment professionals with experience in managing thematic ETFs and analyzing specific sectors.
+Global X has a dedicated investment team with experience in managing thematic ETFs, focusing on specific sectors and trends.

 Investment Objective